Envitia/maplink-docs/README.md

 You can also view our sample code and tips in our [GitHub repos](https://github.com/envitia).

 ## Platform Requirements
-MapLink Pro has APIs for [C++](https://www.envitia.com/technologies/products/maplink-pro/userguide/index.html), .Net and Java and can be used on Windows, Linux and Android.
+MapLink Pro has APIs for [C++](https://www.envitia.com/technologies/products/maplink-pro/userguide/index.html) and .Net and can be used on Windows and Linux.

 ## Resources
 - [Envitia MapLink Pro API Documentation](https://www.envitia.com/technologies/products/maplink-pro/userguide/index.html)